AguaClara/Textbook/Technical_Report/_build/html/_sources/Introduction.rst.txt

 Authors:  AguaClara Reach

 This design was created using the AguaClara Infrastructure Design Engine developed by AguaClara Reach.
-It is subject to the Creative Commons Attribution-Share Alike 3.0 United States license.
-If you alter, transform, or build upon this work, you may distribute the resulting work only under the same, similar or a compatible license.
+This work is licensed under `CC BY-NC-SA 4.0<https://creativecommons.org/licenses/by-nc-sa/4.0/>`_

 Any water treatment plants built using this WORK shall be designed and supervised by a licensed civil engineer.